jen-toj/Emotion-Datasets/README.md

 - [Contact](#contact)

 ## Background
-This Dataset was used for the thesis project called *"Emotions recognition through facial analysis"* to obtain the mechatronics engineering bachelor's degree at Universidad de Monterrey.
-Our motivation was to find a way to mitigate the security problems reported by users, mostly female passengers, of private transportation platforms (e.g. Uber, Didi, Cabify, etc.) Our proposal was to develop a computer vision application with a camera installed in the vehicle cabin capable of detecting specific emotions from the passenger to predict risky situations while using this services.
-We used neural networks and to train our algorithm we obtained our own dataset by multiple researches on how to generate emotions ethically.
+This dataset was used for the thesis project titled 'Emotion Recognition through Facial Analysis' to fulfill the requirements for obtaining a Bachelor's degree in Mechatronics Engineering at Universidad de Monterrey.
+Our motivation stemmed from the need to address security concerns reported by users, particularly female passengers, of private transportation platforms such as Uber, Didi, Cabify, etc. Our proposal involved developing a computer vision application with a camera installed in the vehicle cabin, capable of detecting specific emotions in passengers to predict potentially risky situations while using these services.
+We employed neural networks and generated our own dataset through multiple ethical research studies on emotion generation to train our algorithm.

 ## Methodology
-The experimental tests were carried out in a designated room within the facilities of the Universidad de Monterrey, the participants were members of the university and decided to take part in the research voluntarily after having read and signed the informed consent form.
-The population studied will consist of men and women of adulthood with Spanish as their native language, 60 men and 60 women between 18 and 23 years old.
+The experimental tests were conducted in a designated room within the facilities of the Universidad de Monterrey.
+The participants were university members who voluntarily chose to participate in the research after reading and signing the informed consent form.
+The study population consisted of Spanish-speaking adults, including 60 men and 60 women aged between 18 and 23 years old.

-The volunteers were received in the room and the informed consent form was read, all doubts that may arised from the volunteer regarding the protocol were answered and the signature of the document was collected.
+Upon arrival, the volunteers were welcomed into the room and provided with an explanation of the research protocol.
+Any doubts or questions raised by the volunteers regarding the protocol were addressed, and their signatures were collected on the informed consent form.

-We explained to the participant that we will be recording while different movie scenes are projected on a laptop, and at the same time they are wearing a pulse oximeter.
-We told them that the aim of the study is to gain more knowledge about emotions so the experiment required to present movie clips that potentially elicit a wide range of emotions.
-In addition, we asked the volunteers to keep their hands on the desk as much as possible and face the clips.
+We explained to the participants that we would be recording their responses while showing different movie scenes on a laptop, while they simultaneously wore a pulse oximeter.
+We informed them that the purpose of the study was to gain a deeper understanding of emotions, which required the presentation of movie clips that had the potential to evoke a wide range of emotional responses.
+Additionally, we asked the volunteers to keep their hands on the desk as much as possible and face the clips.

-The volunteers are informed that they can end their participation at any time and that their responses are anonymous.
-This was the general procedure to collect the database:
+The volunteers were informed that they had the right to withdraw from the study at any time and that their responses would remain anonymous.
+This was the general procedure followed to collect the database.

 1. The volunteer must sit in a chair in front of a table, the same position in which they will remain for approximately 15 minutes, and the pulse oximeter will be placed on the tip of the index finger.
 2. The participant will perform the designated test to transmit **anger**
   - Visual stimulus: